The many types of Hoya plants (also called wax plants) come in various shapes, sizes, and colors, with over 300 different species.

 Common Hoya Lighting Mistakes

-Hoyas are a tropical plant typically found in Eastern Asia and Australia.
+Hoyas are tropical plants typically found in Eastern Asia and Australia.
 That being the case, Hoya’s are used to receiving a lot of heat and dappled sunlight.

 Many Hoya species thrive the most in humid environments.
 The same principle applies to anyone planning to make the Hoya one of their new house indoor plants.